-- Developing mutual trust and respect with our iwi and communities. - Being clear and consistent with communication to partners, stakeholders, iwi and community. - Acknowledging that CDEM as a collective responsibility, while ensuring that roles and responsibilities are defined and understood
+- · Developing mutual trust and respect with our iwi and communities. - Being clear and consistent with communication to partners, stakeholders, iwi and community. - Acknowledging that the CDEM sector as a collective responsibility, while ensuring that roles and responsibilities are defined and understood.

-Mana Motuhake (empowerment):
+Mana Motuhake (empowerment)